undertourism.eu·also at undertourism.online·undertourism.info·undertourism.srl

 How to get there

 Lecce is the rail gateway.
-Trenitalia runs Frecce (Frecciargento) and Intercity services down the Adriatic coast from Bologna, Ancona and Bari, with direct or one-change journeys from Rome and Milan; journey time from Rome is roughly 5–6 hours by Intercity or about 4.5 hours with a change at Bari.
-No fabricated timetables are given here — consult trenitalia.com for current schedules.
+Trenitalia runs Frecce (Frecciargento) and Intercity services down the Adriatic coast (Bologna, Ancona, Bari), with direct or one-change journeys from Rome and Milan.
+From Rome allow roughly 5–6 hours by Intercity, or about 4.5 hours with a change at Bari.
+No fabricated timetables here; consult trenitalia.com for current schedules.

-From Lecce, the Ferrovie del Sud Est (FSE) — a regional rail network now part of the Ferrovie dello Stato group — spreads across the interior.
-The Lecce–Zollino–Maglie–Gallipoli and Lecce–Zollino–Maglie–Gagliano del Capo lines pass directly through Zollino, one of the nine Grecìa Salentina villages.
-The Maglie–Otranto branch reaches Otranto.
-FSE also operates the Lecce–Gagliano del Capo line via Nardò and Casarano, and bus services supplement rail gaps.
+From Lecce, the Ferrovie del Sud Est (FSE), a regional rail network now part of the Ferrovie dello Stato group, spreads across the interior.
+The Lecce–Zollino–Maglie–Gallipoli and Lecce–Zollino–Maglie–Gagliano del Capo lines pass directly through Zollino, one of the nine Grecìa Salentina villages, and the Maglie–Otranto branch reaches Otranto.
+FSE also operates the Lecce–Gagliano del Capo line via Nardò and Casarano, with bus services filling the rail gaps.
 Timetables at fseonline.it.
-A car simplifies multi-village itineraries; a single-base trip from Lecce is workable without one.
+A car simplifies multi-village itineraries; a single-base trip from Lecce works without one.

 ---